Candle-Electric/VMU_Development_Beginners-Tutorial/Lesson_4/README.md

     .draw_character_2_selected
     ...

+   ## Drawing Digits

-Although drawing text is outside my skill level, I do know how to draw numbers on-the-fly from live numbers in memory.
+Although drawing alphabetic text is outside my skill level, I do know how to draw numbers on-the-fly from live values in memory.